dotnet/coreclr/README.md

 .NET Core relies heavily on the [NuGet](https://en.wikipedia.org/wiki/NuGet) package manager, which is a system to package, distribute and version software components.
 See [https://www.nuget.org/](https://www.nuget.org/) for more information on NuGet.
-For now it is enough to know NuGet is a system that bundles components into `*.nupkg` files (which are ZIP archives) and these packages can be 'published' either through a local file system path or by a URL (e.g. https://www.nuget.org/).
+For now, it is enough to know that NuGet is a system that bundles components into `*.nupkg` files (which are ZIP archives) and these packages can be 'published' either through a local file system path or by a URL (e.g. https://www.nuget.org/).
 There are then tools (e.g. nuget.exe, Visual Studio, dotnet.exe) that based on a configuration file (.csproj) know